jobdataexchange/website/README.md

 ### Notes

 If you get errors like below, ensure that there are not codeblocks in content with mentioned syntax (`yaml=` in this case).
 Make sure that you `npm run build` before checking to pull the latest specs documents.
 Lektor errors could be confusing because we use the TOC plugin - so it could show the same error for all documents while the real error is only inside one of them.

+Thanks to the team at [Frictionless Data](frictionlessdata.io) for creating a great website for a community data standard project with a creative commons license that we could fork to create the Job Data Exchange website.
+Your all are great!

 ```
 E index.html (ClassNotFound: no lexer for alias u'yaml=' found)